If you have a Google Adsense account be aware of invalid traffic and policy enforcement

 The solution was easy.
 I stopped sharing on both platforms.
 When I stopped sharing on these two platforms, my invalid activity Adsense returned my deduction to normal at less than one per cent.

 The lesson here is that Google Adsense for content really does prefer organic search engine traffic.
 So go easy on social media if you want to maximise your income from Adsense.

 Proof of the reduction in invalid traffic

-After reducing my site’s social media sharing even more over the last month, the result has been conclusive.
+After reducing my site’s social media sharing even more over the following month, the result was conclusive.

 With only a few social media shares on Twitter an Facebook, and no reposting at all on Medium and Flipboard, my invalid traffic reduction for the month was only one solitary cent.

 This was for a month that earned nearly one thousand dollars in advertising revenue.

 In my mind, this is certainly enough proof to show that Google pays for organic traffic clicks and not for social media traffic earned clicks.

 The lesson is that if you want to earn money from the Google Adsense Program, concentrate your efforts on getting organic traffic from search results.

 You need to be patient when trying to find out why you have earnings deductions.
 Once you check and make the changes, you have to wait for the next monthly payment cycle to find out if you got it right.